kirabase/hyper-shell/readme.md

 ## Contributing 🥰
 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue to discuss any improvements or suggestions.

+---

+## Frequently Asked Questions 👨‍🏫

+#### Q: 1.
+How does HyperShell work?

+HyperShell utilizes OpenAI's GPT-3.5, with knowledge up until mid-2021, to understand natural language descriptions and generate shell commands.
+It supports tools and configurations built until that time, making it highly likely to be compatible.

+#### Q: 3.
+Can HyperShell work with different operating systems and shells?

+Yes, HyperShell understands the context and generates commands tailored to the specific shell and operating system.
+It adapts the commands to work seamlessly with different shells and OS environments.

+#### Q: 4.
+How can HyperShell improve my command-line knowledge?

+HyperShell is designed for continuous learning.
+It provides straightforward explanations with each command.
+Additionally, you can activate the "--coach mode" to ask for detailed tips and in-depth explanations, enhancing your understanding of command-line operations.

+#### Q: 5.
+Is HyperShell able to refine and tweak commands?

+Absolutely!
+HyperShell offers the "--refine mode," enabling you to iterate and modify commands through a conversational approach.
+You can refine and tweak commands until they meet your specific requirements.

+#### Q: 6.
+Can HyperShell generate commands in multiple languages?

+Yes, HyperShell supports multiple languages.
+You can seamlessly switch between languages during the command generation process, making it a multilingual and enjoyable experience.

+#### Q: 7.
+Can I use HyperShell for very complex commands or command configurations?

+Certainly!
+HyperShell is capable of generating commands and command configurations that range from simple to highly complex.
+It can handle intricate tasks and provide detailed command solutions.

+#### Q: 8.
+Is HyperShell a free tool?

+HyperShell itself is free to use.
+However, you will incur charges for the OpenAI API calls for GPT-3.5 Turbo, which powers HyperShell.
+For moderate usage, the cost can be as low as a couple of dollars per month.